luk1897/Research_Track_1-Assignment-2/README.md

 ### INFORMATION NODE

-This node a node takes the information taken from the first node and prints out the distance to goal and the average speed wiht a rate of 1 Hz, this frequence is param passed to this node through the launcher.
+This node a node takes the information taken from the first node and prints out the distance to goal and the average speed wiht a rate of 1 Hz, this frequence is parameter passed to this node through the launcher.

 #### Posvel_cb